Sitefinity/nextjs-corianderLaneDemo/README.md

 This is a Next JS renderer for Coriander lane demo HostedTrials site, it is a sample demonstrations how you can customize and visualize already created pages and widgets with the our .NetCore renderer.
 The NextJs renderer is stil not in

 ## Setup
-This project is based on Sitefinity NextJS samples starter template:
++ ### This project is based on Sitefinity NextJS samples starter template:
-+ ### Remap widget templates
-    If you have custom widget templates.
     + Open the page/design templa
     + You will need to request a hosted trial demo you can do so on [this url](https://www.progress.com/sitefinity-cms/try-now/get-started/download/hosted).
     + Setup instructions for the render, see [Setup](https://github.com/sitefinity/nextjs-samples).